Interesting Facts about the Chinese New Year

 2. Red envelope

-Every year I receive Red envelopes from my Chinese Friends, I haven't really use the money at all.
-Instead I placed all of it in a big envelope along with my important documents for safekeeping.
-I might use the money when I'm done working here in Singapore , for now I just love looking at them safely piled in my drawer.
+Every year I receive Red envelopes from my Chinese Friends, I haven't really used the money at all.
+Instead, I placed all of it in a big envelope along with my important documents for safekeeping.
+I might use the money when I'm done working here in Singapore, for now, I just love looking at them safely piled in my drawer.

 3. Two Mandarin Orange

-I find these tradition quiet interesting where families do house visits and each member carries with them two mandarin oranges.
+I find this tradition quiet interesting where families do house visits and each member carries with them two mandarin oranges.
 They visit the head or the oldest family member and each one gives two oranges and at the same time conveys their Chinese New Year greetings.
-The parents and the married adults then gives out the red packets along with the oranges.
+The parents and the married adults then give out the red packets along with the oranges.

-They prefer Mandarin oranges and even Tangerines as it considered traditional symbols of abundance and good fortune, while for some the orange represent as a gold nugget.
+They prefer Mandarin oranges and even Tangerines as it considered traditional symbols of abundance and good fortune, while for some the orange represents a gold nugget.

 4. Lo-Hei Yu Sheng

 A Chinese Tradition of tossing the prosperity salad.
-An appetizer named "Yu Sheng" containing specific ingredients that represents a certain meaning ,which are then presented separately in a large platter.
+An appetizer named "Yu Sheng" contains specific ingredients that represent a certain meaning, which are then presented separately on a large platter.
 The act of mixing the yu sheng is called ‘lo hei’, and hei means ‘to rise’, again that symbolises prosperity.

 The ingredients with their meaning: